 - Bake at 400 degrees for 10-15 minutes, stirring once.

-Step 1: Chop squash (or buy pre-chopped)
+Step 1: Chop squash (or buy pre-chopped) and put them in a bowl.

 |Step 2: Stir Olive oil and balsamic vinegar on top.|